AdiJoost/medVQA-imageClef-Polyps/README.md

 ## Paths
-Paths that are used in multiple locations should be defined in config.py Always build paths using os.path.join pr with Pathlib!
+Paths that are used in multiple locations should be defined in config.py Always build paths using os.path.join or with Pathlib!

 ## Variables